pingcap/docs/tiproxy/tiproxy-api.md

     level = 'info'
     ```

-2. Specify the value of `log.level` in the `test.toml` file and send a `PUT /api/admin/config/` request to update the value of `log.level`:
+2. Specify the value of `log.level` in the `test.toml` file, and then send a `PUT /api/admin/config/` request to update the value of `log.level`:

     ```shell
     $ cat test.toml